 While Doug continues to work in Hollywood developing motion pictures and TV pilots, he finds writing novels provides him the greatest satisfaction and reward.
 2011’s The Safety Expert marked Doug’s return to penning novels and is his first modern-day L.A.
 Noir thriller.

 Blood Money (2013) is the first of Doug’s Lucky Dey Thriller Series.
 With his “uncanny ability to glimpse into the brutality and instability not only of the criminal mind, but also a darkness in the heroes” (IndieReader), Doug winds readers through a sinister L.A. landscape where unlikely worlds intersect to create a stew of tension and suspense.
-Lucky Dey returns in 99 Percent Kill (2015) and Reaper (2016).
+Lucky Dey continues fighting chaos and bad guys in Hip Slick and Dead (2019), The Night is Never Black (2018), American Bang (2017), Reaper (2016), and 99 Percent Kill (2015).

-While not behind his computer Doug enjoys hitting little white balls towards faraway holes, fine cigars, and a smooth glass of scotch on the rocks.
-He lives in Southern California with his wife, two children and four mutts.
+While not behind his computer Doug enjoys hitting little white balls towards faraway holes, a smooth glass of scotch on the rocks, and cooking for his family and friends.
+He lives in Southern California with his wife, Karen Richardson, managing editor of the Mentoris Project and author of Harvesting the American Dream: A Novel Based on the Life of Ernest Gallo.